satellite-image-deep-learning/techniques/README.md

 * [Pascal VOC BBox Viewer](https://github.com/zchrissirhcz/imageset-viewer)
 * [Sentinel-2 satellite tiles images downloader from Copernicus](https://github.com/flaviostutz/sentinelloader) -> Minimizes data download and combines multiple tiles to return a single area of interest
 * [COCO-Assistant](https://github.com/ashnair1/COCO-Assistant) -> Helper for dealing with MS-COCO annotations; Merge datasets, Remove specfiic category from dataset, Generate annotations statistics - distribution of object areas and category distribution
+* [RGISTools](https://github.com/spatialstatisticsupna/RGISTools) -> Tools for Downloading, Customizing, and Processing Time Series of Satellite Images from Landsat, MODIS, and Sentinel

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise